 If specific items are not acquired check first with HeidenhainData that you get output.
 Also make sure that the numeric section of the item in the device drivers INI file is activated and has an entry for ‘Name’, inactive or items with empty names are not acquired.
 Also check that you didn’t misspell entries for command and output item in your device driver INI file.
 TOP

-If you already have a previous version of the driver installed and would like to upgrade to Version 220.127.116.11 proceed as follows:
+If you already have a previous version of the driver installed and would like to upgrade to the most recent version proceed as follows:

 Stop any CNCnetPDM background service or foreground program that uses the device driver